sincostheta/mikevoiceassistant/README.md

 # MIKE - Voice Assistant
 MIKE, is a voice assistant built with an ESP32, featuring Perplexity AI Intelligence and Spotify music controls.

+This repository can be used to make your own MIKE, using the same materials as used before.

 **WIP**

 **What's left:**